 Next, create the platform that will tip back and forth.
-Make sure it’s centered left-to-right with the support part so that it balances.
+Make sure it’s centered left-to-right with the support part so that the final assembly balances.
+Also consider

 Name the Parts

-As you design bigger and better games, it’s a good idea to enter custom names for important parts.
-This helps you find those parts in the Explorer window when you need to change something about them.
+As you design bigger and better games, it’s a good idea to enter custom names for important parts so they’re easy to find in the Explorer window.

 Attaching the Parts

 Now that you have two parts for the hinged platform, it’s time to attach them.
-In Roblox, one way to attach a part to another part is with a constraint.
-Constraints attach two parts together and let you create special behaviors for the parts.
+In Roblox, constraints attach two parts together and let you create special behaviors for them.